FCS 340 - Marriage and Family Relations » Fall 2019 » Chapter 2 Quiz

 Which theory examines the ways in which groups disagree, struggle for power, and compete for scarce resources?

-B. the symbolic interaction theory
+B. the social exchange theory

 C. the structural functional theory

-D. the social exchange theory
+D. the conflict theory

 Question #9